 Before you leave the restroom, make sure you flush the toilet.
 Stick around and check to see if everything has been whisked away.
 You don't need to leave something behind for the next person to deal with.

 If you are in someone's home, you may need to flush more than once to reduce sounds or lingering smells.
 Use an overhead fan if one is available.
-Some people carry small containers of air freshener for this purpose, but remember that your host or other guests may have allergies.
+Some people carry small containers of air fresheners for this purpose but remember that your host or other guests may have allergies.

 Dispose of Personal Hygiene Products